Sanctuary for All: Part 2

-Will questions Alexi, and realises that the symbiote detects fear in its host and only kills if the boy feels frightened, remaining dormant if he feels safe.
+Will questions Alexi, and realizes that the symbiote detects fear in its host and only kills if the boy feels frightened, remaining dormant if he feels safe.
 They also learn that his mutation has been caused by the Chernobyl disaster.
 Meanwhile, John Druitt (also played by Christopher Heyerdahl), who appears to have the power to teleport anywhere at will, arrives in search of the Sanctuary, although he is at first prevented from entering by some kind of force barrier.
 John then locates Ashley and confronts her; after a struggle, she and one of her colleagues are eventually able to subdue him using tranquillizers and a powerful Taser charge, although as he collapses he recites some kind of poem or incantation which mentions "The Five" (this is the first reference in the series to a key plot element which will have great significance in later episodes).
 Helen has meanwhile learned of a prostitute who has been murdered, and seems somewhat disturbed by this development.

-Soon after Ashley has brought Druitt inside the Sanctuary, he reveals that he has allowed himself to be captured.
-He immediately escapes and forces Magnus' technical expert Henry Foss (Ryan Robbins) to shut down the EM shield.
+Soon after Ashley has brought Druitt inside the Sanctuary, he immediately escapes and forces Magnus' technical expert Henry Foss (Ryan Robbins) to shut down the EM shield.
+It is because of Druitt's power that Magnus has placed an EM shield around the Sanctuary, to prevent him from being able to teleport into it and within it.
 Now free to teleport at will, he appears in Magnus' study, seizes Ashley, teleports away with her, and imprisons her in the enclosure of one of the deadliest abnormals, as a means of forcing Magnus to do his bidding.
 However, unknown to Druitt, Ashley is quickly rescued by Will and "Bigfoot".
 Druitt then returns to Helen, reveals that he is dying again, and forces her to give him some of her blood to save him.
 However Magnus has prepared for such an eventuality and gives him a poisoned blood vial instead, hoping to end his reign of terror.
 Although evidently affected, Druitt manages to teleport away.